 Resetting network settings is the easiest and most effective way to unforget a Bluetooth device.
-However, you might fail if some software issues are hindering you from reestablishing the connection.
-If you power cycle the device, you’ll most likely fix the problem.
+However, you might fail if some software issues are hindering you from re-establishing the connection.
+If you power cycles the device, you’ll most likely fix the problem.

 Please note that you must reset the network setting by following the steps we’ve discussed in the above sections before attempting to power cycle it.
 Otherwise, you won’t be able to unforget the device.